 After you have used the sand paper several times, you can simply dip it into a bucket of water and rinse it, and it becomes practically new again.

 Moving it in the water will let all the primer that you have scratched off drop into the bucket of water.
-By rinsing your sand paper you will have saved money and time.
+By rinsing your sand paper you will save money and time.

-Looking at the area you have sanded, is sometimes difficult to tell if you have hit it all.
-In this case wipe the area with your hand of fingers and if it is smooth, you have sanded it.
-But if it feels like sandpaper, then you have missed this area.
+Looking at the area you have sanded, it is sometimes difficult to tell if you have hit it all.
+In this case wipe the area with your hand of fingers and if it is smooth you have sanded it.
+But if it feels like sandpaper then you have missed this area.
 This area will require sanding again.

-By wiping the vehicle down with this tack cloth, will remove any lint, grease, or foreign particles left behind.
-It is a very inexpensive way to ensure a perfect paint job.
+By wiping the vehicle down with this tack cloth it will remove any lint, grease, or foreign particles left behind.
+It is a very low-cost way to ensure a perfect paint job.

 3M 03192 17″ x 36″ All Purpose Tack Cloth